It’s all good, but these trails, the best of Moab, Utah’s renowned Mag 7, are a must.

 After some tough climbing, Gold Bar Rim, a giant endless tilted slab of bare rock, brazenly flirts with some severe exposure mixed with engaging challenges for the next six miles.
 This is the hard desert riding of a lifetime, with a lot of up and down.
 Wrap it up with the Portal Trail, perhaps one of the most infamous two-plus miles in all of mountain biking.
 Dropping 1,000 feet per mile, it has taken a few lives with it.

-Kyle Mears, owner of the Whole Enchilada Shuttle Company and notorious for high-stakes riding, called the route survival riding.
+Kyle Mears, owner of the Whole Enchilada Shuttle Company and notorious for high-stakes riding, called much of Moab’s Mag 7 survival riding.
 “You just want to get your bike and yourself down in one piece.”

 “It’s a full-body experience,” said Rocky Mountain Bicycle’s Gattis Tyler.
 “Every time I go out on a trial I find a new line.”